LAN255 - Outboard motor Vevor - Free user manual and instructions

 CAUTION

 Over-tightening the Transom Clamp Screws can damage the bracket.
-Damage to the bracket will prevent the motor from being securely mo to the transom.
-Prevent damage to the bracket by not over-tightening Only tighten by hand.
+Damage to the bracket will prevent the motor from being securely mounted to the transom.
+Prevent damage to the bracket by not over-tightening.
+Only tighten by hand.

 f.
-We recommend the tilt angle of the motor to be adjusted so that motor shaft is perpendicular to the water surface when the motor is
+We recommend the tilt angle of the motor to be adjusted so that the motor shaft is perpendicular to the water surface when the motor is in use.

 g.
-For transport, always tilt the motor into the boat, such that the m prop assembly are completely out of the water and the motor is pos up close to the Lever Lock Mounting Bracket.
+For transport, always tilt the motor into the boat, such that the motor and prop assembly are completely out of the water and the motor is positioned up close to the Lever Lock Mounting Bracket.

 WARNING